Biomimicry, the short version

 Biomimicry, the longer version

-The process of evolution has been a wildly successful approach to developing tried-and-true ways to surviving and flourishing on Earth.
+The process of evolution has been a wildly successful approach to developing tried-and-true ways of surviving and flourishing on Earth.
 All life forms on Earth, over a matter of millennia and eons, have slowly adapted new features of their biology to get food more efficiently, travel faster and more silently, communicate with one another, cool themselves in hot climates, warm themselves in cold climates, and so on.

 So when we see the architecture of a bird’s wing or a termite mound or a whale’s fin, we can know that it is highly-optimized to advance that species’ survival and to perform its given task as efficiently as possible.
 It has been tested over and over and over.
 Lesser designs have gone the way of the dodo, leaving only the truly well-adapted left for us to behold.